 The MNP has large areas of seagrass beds, as well as areas of coral reef and coral rubble and areas of sand see Figure 2.
 Much of the coral reefs are degraded due primarily to sea temperature rise, but also siltation, sedimentation, eutrophication and pollution as the park is adjacent to the most developed area of Seychelles, the countries capital Victoria, the busy Victoria shipping port, and the extensive areas of reclaimed land along Mahe’s east coast from Point Larue to Anse Etoile.
 Additionally, anchoring boats and walking on the reef by park visitors further damages the coral reefs.

-The Ste Anne Marine park is shallow with much of the areas surrounding the islands of Round, Long, Moyenne, Cerf and Cachee less than 2 metres deep, and significant areas of seabed exposed during low tides.
+The Ste.
+Anne Marine park is shallow with much of the areas surrounding the islands of Round, Long, Moyenne, Cerf and Cachee less than 2 metres deep, and significant areas of seabed exposed during low tides.
 The deepest water in the park is c.31 metres deep in the Cerf Passage south of Cerf Island (source: MCSS bathymetric mapping).